gerrit-coder/plugins_coder-workspace/README.md

 ## Install Bazel on Ubuntu

 This repo pins Bazel to `7.6.1` via the top-level `.bazelversion` file.
-The easiest way to match that on Ubuntu (including WSL) is Bazelisk.
+The easiest way to match that on Ubuntu is Bazelisk.

 Bazelisk auto-downloads the correct Bazel version based on `.bazelversion`.